oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 The MQTT-SN CONNECT and AUTH packets contain Authentication Method and Data fields for use in authentication.

 Authentication in MQTT-SN is equivalent to Enhanced Authentication in MQTT 5.0.
-For an implementation of MQTT 3.1.1 Authentication or MQTT 5.0 Basic Authentication (User Name and Password), refer to [[4.11.1.2 MQTT User Name and Password Support]](#mqtt-user-name-and-password-support).
+For an implementation of MQTT 3.1.1 Authentication or MQTT 5.0 Basic Authentication (User Name and Password), refer to [4.11.1.2 MQTT User Name and Password Support](#mqtt-user-name-and-password-support).

 Alternatively, the Underlying Network may support authentication technology, such as DTLS in the case that the Underlying Network is UDP.